Joseun/data-engineering-zoomcamp/cohorts/2023/week_7_project/README.md

 ## dbt Lineage Graph

-The lineage graph for the final Complaints Fact Table looks like this:
+The lineage graph for the final players Fact Table looks like this:
 ![Lineage](utils/dbt_lineage.png)

 </br>